sassoftware/python-dlpy/README.rst

 SAS Viya Deep Learning API
 **************

 The SAS Viya Deep Learning API project provides a Python API for deep learning modeling with SAS Viya.
-The goal of this API is to make the use the of CAS actions in SWAT more user-friendly.
+The goal of this API is to make CAS actions in SWAT more user-friendly.

 This package builds on the SAS SWAT package, which enables Python to work with SAS Viya.